Wunkolo/qHilbert/README.md

 ---

-A one-dimensional index(finite distance along the curve) can be mapped into a 2D point on the hilbert curve by recursively adjusting the position of the resulting 2d point at each level recursion.
+A one-dimensional index(finite distance along the curve) can be mapped into a 2D point on the hilbert curve by recursively adjusting the position of an initial 2d point (0,0) at each level recursion.
 The base case for a first-order hilbert curve is a 2D space of width 2 split into 4 quadrants.
 Each quadrant is visited in a "U" shape at the distances 0, 1, 2, and 3.
 Each quadrant being a vector-offset away from the origin( with `(0,0)` being the top-left).
-Every self-similar feature of the hilbert curve is rooted at this basis shape with 2D vectors taking on a "gray code" pattern in its elements.
+Every self-similar feature of the hilbert curve is rooted at this basis pattern with 2D vectors taking on a "gray code"-like pattern in its dimensional components

 ```
 First order Hilbert curve of Width 2